(Read part six here)

-The agent pulled out a lo-and-behold locksmith license with color photo and thumbprint, laminated and all.
+The agent pulled out a lo-and-behold locksmith license with a color photo and thumbprint, laminated and all.
 I had made it at home using Adobe Photoshop.
 I even went to the Unit Pass and ID section, put on the shirt/coat/tie combo we kept in a locker there, and had a decent passport photo made.

 I came up with a cheesy logo and some official-sounding lingo, then I colored my thumb solid with a black ink pen to press my print onto the back.
-A quick pass through the hot laminator and, presto; good enough for government work!
+A quick pass through the hot laminator and, presto, good enough for government work!

 I imagined I saw an impressed glint in the man’s eye, but then the second banana picked up a coil of string and stretched it out.
 There on the working end of the string was a ring of porcelain from a car spark plug—oy weh!!

 “Hello… what do we have here??”
 The raised brow agent glibly inquired.
 What is this improvised device used for?
 There was no tap dancing around it.
 It was used to break into cars.
 The molecular structure of the porcelain, upon contact with the side windows of a car, will shatter them even if lightly tossed onto them.
 I had the string so I could swing the porcelain ring, shatter the window, and still retain my ring.

 “Ohhhhh…………….. that’s just a stupid toy I rigged for my cat.
 I dangle it in front of her, and she goes nuts; hours of fun….”